 In your second trimester, the 14-17 weeks of your pregnancy are your 4th month, the 18th to 21st week is your 5th month.
-The answer to the question we are addressing in this article is in your 22nd to 26th week of pregnancy (23rd week included) is the 6th month of your pregnancy.
+The answer to the question we are addressing in this article is that your 22nd to 26th week of pregnancy (23rd week included) is the 6th month of your pregnancy.

 The list goes on until your third trimester.
-If you are already 27 to 30 weeks pregnant, you are in your 7th month of pregnancy, 31st to 35th week is your 8th month and 36th to 40th month is your 9th and final month in pregnancy.
+If you are already 27 to 30 weeks pregnant, you are in your 7th month of pregnancy, 31st to 35th week is your 8th month, and 36th to 40th month is your 9th and final month in pregnancy.